decentraland/decentraland-ui-utils/README.md

 When instancing a new loading icon, you can pass the following parameters:

 - `duration`: seconds to display the image onscreen.
 If not set, or set to 0, it keeps the icon on till you hide it.
-- `xOffset`: Offset on X, relative to the center of the screen
+- `xOffset`: Offset on X, relative to the center of the screen.
-- `yOffset`: Offset on Y, relative to the center of the screen
+- `yOffset`: Offset on Y, relative to the center of the screen.
 - `scale`: Multiplier to alter the size of the icon proportionally.
-A scale of 1 = 48 x 64 pixels
+A scale of 1 = 48 x 64 pixels.

 ```ts
 loading = new ui.LoadingIcon(3, 0, 40, 0.5)